EFFICIENT WORK POLICY

 Not working, watching others work, waiting.

-The effect of this policy would be to bring about a fundamental change in working consciousness, it would empower people to be highly aware in their working environment, and be able to evaluate, improve, and know with confidence that they are carrying out their work, both at home and at work, in the most efficient way.
+The effect of this policy would be to bring about a fundamental change in working consciousness, it would empower people to be highly aware in their working environment, and be able to evaluate, improve, and know with confidence that they are carrying out the tasks they need to get done, both at home and at work, in the most efficient way.

 Cost savings of this policy.

 The costs gains of this policy are the total gain created by the improvement in output of all businesses and institutions in the country, due to more efficient work.
-It is very difficult to make estimates which are not based on speculation, so we believe it amounts to hundreds of billions per year of extra money, that can be spent on better standard of living and public services.
+It is difficult to make estimates, but we believe it amounts to hundreds of billions per year of extra money, that can be spent on better standard of living and public services.

 Supporting policies.